Ahmet Yakupoğlu

-Ahmet Yakupoğlu, formerly Ahmet Çalışel, (November 1920 in Kütahya – 2 October 2016 in Kütahya) was a Turkish painter, neyzen ("ney" player) and Ottoman miniature and tezhip artist.
+Ahmet Yakupoğlu, formerly Ahmet Çalışel, (November 1920 – 2 October 2016) was a Turkish painter, ney player and Ottoman miniature and tezhip artist.
 In 1964, he changed his family name to Yakupoğlu.

+Biography

 Yakupoğlu was born to Hacı Halil Ağa and Şefika Hanım in the Saray neighborhood of Kütahya in 1920.
 His interest in painting started when he was a child, observing picture books attentively.
 He started school in Derviş Paşa Elementary School in 1927.
 While still a student, he exhibited his paintings in art galleries.
 He had read all the books about the art of drawing and painting in the Vahid Paşa Public Library before he finished secondary school.